bestimmaa/transform-feedback-particle-system/README.md

 A version for Visual Studio on Windows can be downloaded at the [website of the course](http://www.uni-weimar.de/de/medien/professuren/grafische-datenverarbeitung/lehre/computergrafik/).

-#Structure of the framework
+##Structure of the framework

-The framework provides some boiler plate code for setting up OpenGL and some basic shaders in the [test.cpp](src/test.cpp).
-In addition there is the gloost library included to provide functionality for mathematics and object loading.
+The framework provides boiler plate code for setting up OpenGL in the [test.cpp](src/test.cpp).

+###gloost library

+The gloost library is included to provide functionality for mathematics and object containers.
 All source files are in the /src subdirectory.
 The gloost library is included in /dependencies and is supposed to be build in the /lib sudirectory.
-The provided projects take care of building gloost.
-You can use a different IDE or makefile by pointing it to the folders /src and /dependencies.
+The provided projects take care of building gloost.You can use a different IDE or makefile by pointing it to the folders /src and /dependencies.
 In this case you have to take care of building gloost yourself.

 ##Linux